The David Lynch Foundation Staff

 Regional Director of Development and Expansion

 Chris is a founding member of the David Lynch Foundation, present from its creation in July 2005.
-A 40-year practitioner and teacher of the Transcendental Meditation program, Chris currently serves on the national management team as interim director of national and international programs.
-Alongside wife Julia, Chris works to expand outreach and development opportunities for the Foundation in Southern California.
+A 40-year practitioner and teacher of the Transcendental Meditation program, Chris works with his wife Julia to expand outreach and development opportunities for the Foundation in Chicago.

 Regional Director of Development and Expansion

 Julia graduated from Regis College with a degree in Biology and her passion is to help people in the field of health and wellness.
 She learned the Transcendental Meditation (TM) technique in college, soon realized that TM is one of the most powerful tools to help pursue her passion and decided to become a TM teacher.
 Julia has been teaching TM for almost 40 years and through her work with the Institute of Science, Technology and Public Policy, she connected with business, government and policy makers to bring the prevention-based solutions of the TM Program to society.
 Julia is one of the founders of the David Lynch Foundation and is now focusing on Development and Expansion in Chicago and California.

 Since an early age, Adam was fascinated with the visual arts.
 Adam held summer jobs working for NBC News, ABC News, and Guggenheim Productions in Washington, DC, and holds a degree in Radio, TV, and Film from Northwestern University.
 Adam's deep interest in Transcendental Meditation led to nearly 30 years of advanced study and globe-trotting adventures teaching meditation.
 As a founding member of the David Lynch Foundation, Adam joined his love of visual media with his passion for "diving within."
 Adam's greatest joy is in meeting and interviewing people whose lives are being transformed through the work of the Foundation, and sharing these incredibly inspiring stories with the world.